nashville-software-school/uix-look-alike/README.md

 1. Make sure you follow the prototype and style guide **PRECISELY**.
 There is no room for creative tweaks or editorial changes.
 Ask questions if something isn't clear.

 ## Technical Considerations
-* Use SASS, grid, bootstrap, materialize, to control your layout and colors.
+* Use a style library to control your layout and colors.

 ## Technology Requirements
-* Grunt (with JSHINT)
+* ES6 Modules

 ## Deadline
-* You have 24 hours to complete this site:  Wednesday, 4pm.
+* You have 24 hours to complete this site.